 Another recommended walk is the 30-minute stroll along the Thames Path to the 16th-century coaching inn, The Wild Duck in Ewen.
 Frustratingly it was closed for refurbishment when we visited, but it has an excellent reputation and will no doubt be open again soon.

 Each of the eight lodges with hot tubs offers a truly unique escape.
-We stayed in Kaiser Kabin, named after one of the family dogs – quite possibly, my new favourite place in the world.
+We stayed in Kaiser Kabin, named after one of the family dogs and I’d go back in a heartbeat.

 Join my 'Behind the Scenes' newsletter